gitUmaru/Pathomatic/README.md

 From the Start search bar, enter ‘env’ and select Edit environment variables for your account.

-Make an entry called `ANDROID_HOME` with the directory path of your android sdk.
+Make an entry called `ANDROID_HOME` with the directory path of your Android SDK.

 Under User variables check if there is an entry called Path:

 If the entry exists, append the full path to `flutter\bin` using ; as a separator from existing values.
-Your window should look like the iamge in figure 1.
+Your window should look like the image in figure 1.
 <p align="center">
 <img src="https://i.imgur.com/bkHoC32.png") />
 </p>